azure123devops123/my-helm/README.md

    - `helm install my-prometheus-dev prometheus-community/prometheus --version 25.21.0 --namespace dev`

    - `helm ls --all-namespaces`    OR     `helm ls -A`   - We can see one release in a 'default' namespace and one in the 'dev' namespace

+- Lets say we want to uninstall helm release into a 'default' namespace.

+   - `helm uninstall my-prometheus --keep-history`

+   - `helm ls -A`           - Now we have only one release into 'dev' namespace only

+   - `helm ls -A -a`        - We can see all the installed and uninstalled releases

+- Lets say we want to upgrade helm release into the 'dev' namespace.

+   - `helm upgrade my-prometheus-dev prometheus-community/prometheus --version 25.0.0 -n dev`

+   - `helm ls -n dev`       - We can see REVISION is 2 and also CHART is 25.0.0

+- Lets say we want to rollback our helm release into the 'dev' namespace.

+   - `helm history my-prometheus-dev -n dev`        - We can see the whole history of the release in the 'dev'

+   - `helm rollback my-prometheus-dev 1 -n dev`     - We want ot rollback to revision 1

+   - `helm ls -n dev`       - We can see that its the revision 3 but the we successfully rollback to CHART prometheus-25.21.0

+   - `helm history my-prometheus-dev -n dev`

+**WE CAN SEE THE DETAILED DOCUMENTATION ON THE www.artifacthub.io**

+- Cleanup:

+   - `helm uninstall my-prometheus-dev --keep-history -n dev`

 **Youtube video 3.
 How to Create Helm Charts - The Ultimate Guide**
 - https://www.youtube.com/watch?v=jUYNS90nq8U&list=PLnFWJCugpwfzCjufOk52ufg7CDxpLEmXi&index=3